-Ready to explore the differences between ornamental and poison sumac plants?
+Ready to explore the differences between sumac vs. poison sumac plants?
 Sumac (aka Sumach) is an interesting group of plants.
 There are many harmless varieties you can use for many useful purposes, and there are a few poisonous varieties that give all the rest a bad name.

 What Is Poison Sumac?